mckn-larp/history/sabbat/README.md

-# The Sabbat of Eastern Tennessee
+# Sabbat of Eastern Tennessee

 [← Back to History](../README.md)